european-public-network/european-public-network.github.io/docs/4000_developers/4200_api/_disabled/4221_digital-twin.md

 The twins can be used in your business logic as you please, allowing for the construction of even the most complex constellations between machines, individuals and organizations alike.

-In this how-to we want to show you, on which way you can create a new Digital Twin contract on the evan.network.
+In this how-to we want to show you, on which way you can create a new Digital Twin contract on the European Public Network.
 First, you will see how the Digital Twin contract is created via our blockchain API.
 Afterwards, you will see how you can interact with it, like adding specific data and lists of data to it and read the data out of the twin.

 You can get the full code of the example [here](https://gist.github.com/S3bb1/70d5fad1afb44f45d79bbb6f70515eff)